laurensOost/925r/README.md

 1. Run `task prepare` and check if the values in the .env file are correct for your environment
 2. Run `task start` to start the application at `http://localhost:8000`.
-3. Run `task app:migrate` to create the models
+3. Run `task app:manage -- migrate` to create the models
-4. Run `task app:create-superuser` to create an admin user (interactively)
+4. Run `task app:manage -- createsuperuser` to create an admin user (interactively)
-5. Run `task app:generate-data` to fill the database with test data (see below for more information)
+5. Run `task app:manage -- create_test_data` to fill the database with test data (see below for more information)

 For more tasks, check `task --list-all`.